Skip to main content

 Advanced framework integrations

-Orq.ai’s AI Gateway seamlessly integrates with popular AI development frameworks, allowing you to leverage existing tools and workflows while benefiting from gateway features like fallbacks, caching, and observability.
+Orq.ai’s AI Gateway integrates with popular AI development frameworks, allowing existing tools and workflows to benefit from gateway features like fallbacks, caching, and observability.

 LangChain Integration

-Orq.ai works natively with LangChain by simply pointing to the gateway endpoint.
-This gives you access to fallback models, caching, and knowledge base retrieval while using LangChain’s abstractions.
-For more detailed guide see LangChain integration
+Orq.ai works natively with LangChain by simply pointing to the AI Gateway endpoint.
+This gives access to fallback models, caching, and Knowledge Base retrieval while using LangChain’s abstractions.
+For a more detailed guide, see LangChain integration.

 import { ChatOpenAI } from "@langchain/openai";